-In a world where we are hardly viewed as people, and more as the embodiment of whatever job we have (how often has ‘what do you do?’ been the first question you are asked when meeting someone?), we may need to ask ourselves: what are workplace boundaries anyway?
+In a world where we are hardly viewed as people, and more as a cog in the machine of whatever job we have (how often has ‘what do you do?’ been the first question you are asked when meeting someone?) we may need to ask ourselves the following: what are workplace boundaries anyway?

-We all need to be human-beings first.
-We need rest and relaxation to stay healthy, motivated, creative.. and all the other things that we need to do our jobs.
+We all need to be human beings first.
+We need rest and relaxation to stay healthy, motivated, creative, and all those other things that reinforce our wellbeing and, therefore, help us to do our jobs.
 When we are ill, we need time and space to get better.
-When we are off, we need the time and space to recharge.
+When we are off work, we need the time and space to recharge.

-When we are dealing with bullies?
-We are unlikely to get anywhere near the time or space we need.
+When we are dealing with bullies, we are unlikely to get the time or space we need to recuperate.

 Whether you are dealing with a workplace bully or not, here are some tips to deal with boundaries in the workplace.

-#1 Work and Private Do Not Have to Mix
+#1 Work And Private Do Not Have Ao Mix

-Yes, I have made friends at work too.
-It is important to remember however that your co-workers to not HAVE TO become your friends.
-You are in no way obliged to add them to Facebook (or whatever other social media platform you prefer).
-If you do want to add them, consider using the tools Facebook has in place to group certain contacts together, so you can be careful about what you share.
-Especially when you are dealing with a workplace bully, who will be on the hunt for any information they can use against you.
+Yes, I have made friends at work, too.
+It is important to remember, however, that your co-workers to not have to become your friends.
+You are in no way obliged to add them to Facebook (or whatever other social media platforms you are on).
+If you do want to add them, consider using the tools Facebook has in place to group certain contacts together so you can be careful about what you share—especially when you are dealing with a workplace bully who will be on the hunt for any information they can use against you.

 A lot of problems start when we over-extend ourselves in the first weeks or months of getting a job.
-We want to make a good impression after all, especially when we are still in a probationary situation.
-It is hard though to tighten our boundaries when we allowed people to tread on them freely before.
-Besides, you don’t have to be rude about it, just make sure you communicate clearly.
+We want to make a good impression, after all—especially when we are still in a probationary situation.
+It is hard, though, to tighten our boundaries when we allowed people to tread on them freely before.
+Besides, you don’t have to be rude about it.
+Just make sure you communicate what you want and need clearly.

 “It’s especially hard for people who are on probation [three month period of a new role] where they genuinely want to make a good impression.
 But you should start as you mean to continue because acting as though you’ll work after 5pm or 6pm sets an expectation and in the long run is not sustainable. […] “Setting it right at the start [at your interview] is going to be the most impactfull.
 It’s about asking those questions early on: ‘what time do people leave here?’
 ‘What examples do you have of supporting your employees through difficult times?’
 Those sorts of questions which are really infrequently asked at interview.
 “Don’t be afraid to interview the job, company and their culture as well.”